mylivn-gmbh/jobs/backend-developer.md

 ## Nice to have
 - Hands-on experience with Apache Kafka.
 You understand its architecture and guarantees.
-- Experience with Play Framework, Akka.
-- Knowledge of Scala FP libraries like Scalaz, Cats, Monix.
+- Knowledge of Scala FP libraries like ZIO, Cats, Doobie.
 Understanding about effects management and referential transparency.
 - You like to learn about new technologies and trends.
 - You know your tools and you’re not afraid to use them (debugging, profiling, Java tools).
 - You always do your best to deliver your code on time and achieve the best quality and you are never satisfied until your task is done.